qzhb/SRL/README.md

 For the three modality features (rgb, flow, obj), please refer to https://github.com/fpv-iplab/rulstm to download.
 After downloading, put them in the folder './data'.

 ## EGTEA Gaze+ dataset
+For the raw data of the EGTEA Gaze+ dataset, please refer to http://cbs.ic.gatech.edu/fpv/ to download.

-Please refer to https://github.com/fpv-iplab/rulstm to download the features.
+For the extracted features, please refer to https://github.com/fpv-iplab/rulstm to download.
 After downloading, put them in the folder './data'.

 ## 50 Salads dataset
+For the raw data of the 50 Salads dataset, please refer to http://cvip.computing.dundee.ac.uk/datasets/foodpreparation/50salads/ to download.

+For the extracted features, please refer to https://github.com/colincsl/TemporalConvolutionalNetworks to download.
+After downloading, put them in the folder './data'.

 ## Breakfast dataset
+For the raw data of the Breakfast dataset, please refer to https://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/ to download.

-Please download the extraced I3D features from [Baidu](https://pan.baidu.com/s/1BIbMFlI_gZQrXu1w-EZrhg] passward: wcjv' or [Google Drive]().
+For the extraced I3D features, please download from [Baidu](https://pan.baidu.com/s/1BIbMFlI_gZQrXu1w-EZrhg) passward: wcjv' or [Google Drive]().
 After downloading, put them in the folder './data'.

 # Train